Best Secured Loans in 2024

 Secured loans aren’t as common as unsecured loans, but you may find them by contacting banks, credit unions and online lenders.
 Each lender will have its unique collateral requirements, but here are a few common types:

 • Savings-secured loan: A savings-secured loan uses a savings account as collateral.
-Your maximum loan amount usually equates to the amount of money you have in your account.
+Your maximum loan amount is usually the same amount of money you have in your account.

 • Certificate of deposit (CD) loan: This type of loan uses an existing certificate of deposit as collateral.
-In this case, your CD must be matured, otherwise an early withdrawal penalty applies.
-However, if your CD is eligible, these accounts typically earn more interest than standard savings accounts.
+Your CD must be matured, otherwise you’ll face an early withdrawal penalty and instead of earning interest, you’ll owe interest on the amount you borrow.

 • Home equity loan or HELOC: Home equity loans and HELOCs use the equity you’ve built up in your home as collateral.
-These loans typically allow you to access large loan amounts at affordable interest rates.
-But, if you’re unable to repay the loan, the lender can seize your home.
+These loans also aren’t personal loans, but they tend to offer large loan amounts at affordable interest rates.
+However, if you’re unable to repay the loan, the lender can seize your home.

 Title loans: In exchange for a loan, you’ll give your car title to the lender.
 If you don’t pay your loan back, it can repossess your vehicle.
 Although this doesn’t sound too different from a regular auto-backed loan, title loans come with excessively high APRs and short loan terms (around 30 days).

-Pawn shop loans: Under this model, you’ll give a pawn shop a valuable personal item.
-Jewelry, for instance.
-The pawn shop will give you a loan based on the value of your item (but much less than what it is appraised for).
+Pawn shop loans: Here, the pawn shop will give you a loan based on the value of your item (but much less than what it’s worth).
 You’ll have 30 to 60 days to pay back what you borrowed, plus fees.
 Otherwise, the pawn shop can sell your collateral.

 Secured loans pros and cons

-Borrowing money through a secured loan may not be the best option for everyone.
-Not keeping up with your payments can tank your credit score, and to make things worse, you’ll likely lose your collateral.
+A secured loan may not be the best option for everyone.
+Not keeping up with your payments can tank your credit score, and to make things worse, you’ll lose your collateral.

 ProsCons